-They used what was learnt from the tests to improve Oliver's Training.
+We used what we learned from the tests to improve Oliver's Training.

-The National Institute for Health and Care Research has found an organization, University of Leicester, to check how well Oliver's Training is working.
+The National Institute for Health and Care Research is finding an organisation to check how well Oliver's Training is working.

 About how organisations need to do Oliver's Training